 - TestComplete records “full paths” to tree view items, that is, paths from the root item rather than paths relative to the current item.
 In the recorded test, TestComplete usually uses item labels rather that indexes because this makes the test more readable.

 - If the tree view control is owner-drawn, actions over items are recorded using item indexes.
-See Working With Owner-Drawn Tree View Controls.
+See Working With Owner-Drawn Tree View Controls in Desktop Windows Applications.

 - Drag operations are recorded as

 OnscreenObject.Dragactions using coordinates of the start dragging point and the dragging distance, relative to the tree view control.

 - Recording of actions over tree view item’s check boxes is currently not supported.
 However, you can successfully record and replay checking and unchecking of check boxes and toggle the item’s state by pressing the Space key rather than clicking on the item’s check box (see Checking and Unchecking Tree View Items in Desktop Windows Applications).

 For more information on specifics of test recording in TestComplete, see Recording Specifics.